Kamala Harris 2020 presidential campaign: First quarter

-2nd Quarter
+Second quarter

 On April 1, Harris delivered a speech at a labor dinner honoring state legislators in Sacramento, California where she listed workers benefits that would not have been made possible without organized labor and condemned rhetoric that described unions as "special-interest groups".

 On April 14, Harris released all her personal tax returns from 2004 to 2018, each year that Harris has held public office.
 A Harris campaign aide said Harris's disclosure made her "the most transparent candidate in the field when it comes to information about personal finances".

 On May 5, Harris gave a speech at the Fight for Freedom Fund Dinner of the Detroit Branch NAACP in which she pledged that her administration would "hold social media platforms accountable for the hate infiltrating their platforms, because they have a responsibility to help fight against this threat to our democracy" and referred to 2018 as the "deadliest year on record for domestic terrorism" since the 1995 Oklahoma City bombing.

 On May 16, Harris announced that her campaign had raised over $160,000 for abortion rights groups, following Alabama lawmakers approving a measure that outlawed almost all abortions including instances of rape or incest and imposed criminal penalties on doctors that had performed the procedure.

 On June 1, Harris delivered remarks at a San Francisco forum sponsored by the liberal group MoveOn when an animal rights protester jumped on stage and grabbed the microphone out of Harris's hand while she was trying to talk about equal rights.
 Moderator Karine Jean-Pierre moved to stand between Harris and the protester until security guards escorted him offstage.